 Exposure Intensity and Duration:

-It depends upon how concentrated that hazard is, and the amount of time that people are exposed directly to it.
+It depends on the concentration of the hazard and the amount of time people are exposed to it directly.

-For instance, if there is high concentration of airborne toxins, one would need to wear Level A suits with gas tight seal, yet, if the exposure to non lethal chemicals is to be low, Level C protection can be applicable.
+For instance, if there is a high concentration of airborne toxins, one must wear Level A suits with gas-tight seals; however, if exposure to nonlethal chemicals is low, Level C protection can be applied.

 3. Work Environment:

-Hence, environments with unpredictable hazards, like emergency response zones, need high protection levels.
+Hence, environments with unpredictable hazards, like emergency response zones, need high protection.

 Known risks found in laboratories and similar industrial sites often involve controlled settings for which a custom approach may be feasible for selection.